izaak22/scripts-from-class/README.md

-# scripts
-scripts i wrote in class to showcase my skills in Linux
+Scripts I wrote in class to showcase my skills in Linux.